 It’s important to keep in mind that while updating the overall value of my portfolio is important for historical reference and for purposes of keeping track of total return, my main focus is on the rising dividend income stream the Fund provides.

 How are your portfolios doing?
-Off to a great 2013?
+End 2013 on a high note?

 Thanks for reading.